alluniq/validated-fields/README.md

       <%= f.text_field :name, :validate => true %>
     <% end %>

-The text field would look like this:
+The rendered text field would look like this:

     <input class="validated" data-validates="presence" data-error-presence="Name is required" id="user_name" name="user[name]" required="required" type="text" />

-Once we have those custom attributes, we can easily validate the field using JavaScript.
-The gem comes with a simple and customizable JS (jQuery) validator.
+With these custom attributes in place, we can easily validate the field using JavaScript.
+The gem comes with a prepackaged jQuery validator you can easily adjust to your needs.

     rails generate validated_fields:javascript

 The command above will install `validated-fields.js` file in your `public/javascripts/` directory.
-All you need to do in order to use the built-in validators is to include that file in your views and implement validation callbacks:
+Include that file in your views and implement validation callbacks:

     $(document).ready(function() {
 		new ValidatedFields(